wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/security-in-m365/includes/information-protection.md

 ![Follow data](../media/1-follow-data.png)

-*image shows how these integrated capabilities work together over the course of the data lifecycle to keep information protected and managed*
+*Integrated capabilities work together over the course of the data lifecycle to keep information protected and managed*

 The following units will explain in greater detail how these capabilities work at each phase of the data lifecycle.